Well Sh*t

 "Some people rebrand it as “fertilizer for growth” before they’ve even acknowledged the smell."

 But life doesn’t stop being life just because the scenery improved.
 Shit still happens.
+Bodies malfunction, plans derail, people disappoint.
+And dogs poop exactly when you’re having a poetic moment.

-Some People Hide It Better.
+Yeah.... some people hide their sh*t better.
 Some step carefully around it.
 Some people bury it.

-Some people rebrand it as “fertilizer for growth” before they’ve even acknowledged the smell.
+And then there are those that rebrand it as “fertilizer for growth” before they’ve even acknowledged the smell.

-And some of us?
+And for some of us...

-We’re standing there with gloves on, scooping it up, thinking:
+Well we’re standing there with gloves on, scooping it up, thinking:

 “Huh.
 So this is part of the walk too.”

-Picking it up Isn’t a failure, it doesn’t mean you did something wrong.
+Picking it up isn’t a failure, it doesn’t mean you did something wrong.

-The snow doesn’t cancel it out.
-It just makes it more obvious.
+No one gets through a walk without encountering it.
+And the snow doesn’t cancel it out.
+It just makes the sh*t more obvious.

 “Even the most poetic moments come with a cleanup job.”

-While tying that little knot in the bag (you know the one — the universal symbol of responsibility), I realized something oddly comforting: There is nothing uniquely wrong with me.
+While tying that little knot in the bag containing the daily version of sh*t, I realized something oddly comforting: There is nothing uniquely wrong with me.
+Nothing uniquely broken or especially cursed.
+I’m just… alive.
+Dealing with what comes with it.

 And sometimes it’s warm, inconvenient, and requires immediate cleanup.

-Both belong.
+Both are real and belong.

 And I’ve got the bag to prove it.